s3a-spatialaudio/VISR/Readme.md

-Copyright (c) 2014-2018 Andreas Franck a.franck@soton.ac.uk
-                        --- All rights reserved.
+Copyright (c) 2014-2019 Andreas Franck a.franck@soton.ac.uk --- All rights reserved.
-Copyright (c) 2014-2018 Institute of Sound and Vibration Research,
-                        University of Southampton --- All rights reserved.
+Copyright (c) 2014-2019 Institute of Sound and Vibration Research, University of Southampton and VISR contributors --- All rights reserved.

-The software is provided under the permissive ISC (Internet Systems Consortium) printed below and in the Licence.md file
+# Overview

+The VISR framework is a collection of software for audio processing.
+In this extensible software framework, complex audio algorithms can be formed by interconnecting existing building blocks, termed components.

+It can be used either interactively in the Python language, in custom applications (for instance in written C++, or integrated into other applications, for instance as DAW plugins or Max/MSP externals.
+While the VISR provides several renderers and building blocks for spatial and object-based audio, it is nonetheless a generic audio processing framework that can be used in other applications, for example array processing or hearing aid prototypes.
+The Python integration makes the system accessible, and enables easy algorithm development and prototyping.

-This work was supported by the EPSRC Programme Grant S3A: Future Spatial Audio for an Immersive Listener Experience at Home (EP/L000539/1) http://www.s3a-spatialaudio.org and the BBC as part of the BBC Audio Research Partnership.
+Development of this project has been supported by the EPSRC Programme Grant S3A: Future Spatial Audio for an Immersive Listener Experience at Home (EP/L000539/1) http://www.s3a-spatialaudio.org and the BBC as part of the BBC Audio Research Partnership.

+# Citing the VISR framework

 We kindly ask to acknowledge the use of this software in publications or software.

-Paper citation:

 Andreas Franck and Filippo Maria Fazi, “VISR – A versatile open software framework for audio signal processing,” in Proc.
 Audio Eng.
 Soc.
 2018 Int.
 Conf.
 Spatial Reproduction, Tokyo, Japan, 2018.

+# Contributors

 Specific parts of the software have been provided by other groups as listed in the file Contributors.md

+# Contributing

+Contributions to the project are welcome -- through comments, feature requests bug reports or code contributions.

+## Bug reports and feature requests

+Please submit feature recommentations and bug through GitHub's issue tracking system.

+# Code contributions

+Code contributions are handled through GitHub pull requests.
+Please see [this article](https://help.github.com/articles/about-pull-requests/) for an introduction to pull requests.

+Contributors are required to sign a Contributor License agreement (CLA).
+This is to ensure that all contributions can be distributed under the same licence terms as the original project.
+For more information, see for example this [article](http://oss-watch.ac.uk/resources/cla).
+CLA templates can be found in the `doc/contributing` subdirectory of the repository.

+# License

+The software is provided under the permissive ISC (Internet Systems Consortium) printed below and in the Licence.md file

 ISC (Internet Systems Consortium) License https://www.isc.org/downloads/software-support-policy/isc-license/